• Skip to main content

 Ingredients

+Step 1.
 Begin by heating olive oil in a large skillet on the stove on medium-high heat.

 Brown chuck roast well, on top and bottom (about five minutes on each side).

+Step 5.
 During the last hour or two of cooking, add your thick cut bell peppers to the slow cooker.

+Step 6.
 After another 1-2 hours, your roast should be fork tender.
 Remove the meat from cooker and shred it with two forks.
 Place meat back into the juice.

-To serve: Place a portion of meat on sandwich roll.
+• When serving, place a portion of meat on sandwich roll.
 Add sweet peppers, hot peppers, and cheese.
 Place under the broiler for 2-3 minutes and serve with a side of the juice from the slow cooker.

-While one of these sandwiches may not physically transport you to Chicago, the flavor will get you pretty close!
-Not to toot my own horn-- but they turned out delicious!
-While it's not mandatory, I highly recommend browning the roast in a pan before adding it to the slow cooker.
+• While it's not mandatory, I highly recommend browning the roast in a pan before adding it to the slow cooker.
 This makes the meat taste delicious, and it also really helps deepen the flavor of the au jus!

 Best way to serve italian beef sandwiches